-Hope your reaction skills are up to snuff, because in Polaritron, you either match the color of incoming bullets or… lose.
-Not like there’s any way to win though, given its arcade-y design, but without passing the score threshold, you won’t be able to unlock more modes.
+Hope your reaction skills are up to snuff because, in Polaritron, you either match the colour of incoming bullets or… lose.
+Not like there’s any way to win though, given its arcade design, but without passing the score threshold, you won’t be able to unlock more modes.
 So do your country proud and flip that core (circle), soldier!

-Procedurally generated music determines what the game throws at ya, meaning the pace can pick up at a moments notice and bullets don’t always follow a set pattern, which did kinda throw me off every so often.
-Still not entirely sure if that’s a good or a bad thing, but it did add to the overall challenge, if nothing else.
+Procedurally generated music determines what the game throws at you, meaning the pace can pick up at a moment’s notice and bullets don’t always follow a set pattern, which did throw me off every so often.
+Still not entirely sure if that’s a good or a bad thing, but it did add to the overall challenge if nothing else.

-As far as customizing the experience goes, you’ll be able to apply a slew of different color schemes and a variety of audio ‘themes’ (pop, techno, 8-bit, iron (heavy metal?) and zen), which can be quite useful given the otherwise rather basic on-screen action.
+As far as customizing the experience goes, you’ll be able to apply a slew of different colour schemes and a variety of audio ‘themes’ (pop, techno, 8-bit, iron (heavy metal?) and zen), which can be quite useful given the otherwise rather basic on-screen action.
 In spite of that last bit though, all in all, I’d still say Polaritron is enjoyable enough to be an easy recommendation.
-Perhaps more so for the score-crazed, challenge seeking crowd, though, but a recommendation nonetheless.
+Perhaps more so for the score-crazed, challenge-seeking crowd, though, but a recommendation nonetheless.